 College of Education and Human Sciences

-The College of Education at Louisiana Tech University is one of the five colleges comprising Louisiana Tech University.
+The College of Education and Human Sciences at Louisiana Tech University is one of the five colleges comprising Louisiana Tech University.
 The mission of the College traces back to the origins of Louisiana Tech in 1894, where the preparation of teachers was a mission of the institution.
-Today, the College of Education consists of three separate departments (Curriculum and Instruction, Kinesiology, and Psychology and Behavioral Sciences) awarding thirty-five different academic degrees ranging from the baccalaureate to the doctoral levels.
+Today, the College of Education and Human Sciences consists of three separate departments (Curriculum and Instruction, Kinesiology, and Psychology and Behavioral Sciences) awarding thirty-five different academic degrees ranging from the baccalaureate to the doctoral levels.

 The Department of Curriculum, Instruction, and Leadership is a community of researchers and practitioners transforming educational experiences for a better world.
 They offer a variety of career options for those interested in teaching.
 Traditional and alternative certification pathways include elementary grades PK-3 and 1-5, secondary grades 6-12, and special education.
-See the College of Education Assessment and Accreditation for Student Achievement Data.
+See the College of Education and Human Sciences Assessment and Accreditation for Student Achievement Data.

 Faculty members are nationally known for publications, research, presentations, and exemplifying best practices in teaching and learning.
 All teacher education programs have been approved by the Louisiana Department of Education, Louisiana Board of Regents, and CAEP.
 Faculty are interested in knowing their advisees and in providing quality counseling as needed for all teacher education candidates.
 The Department of Curriculum, Instruction, and Leadership offers a number of Undergraduate, Graduate and Doctoral programs.
 Currently, the Department of Curriculum, Instruction, and Leadership offers a Masters of Education in Curriculum Instruction and in Educational Leadership.
 In addition, the Department offers the Ed.D. in Education Leadership with concentrations in Higher Education Administration and Educational Leadership.